 - Super Senses: All Time Lord senses are supposedly vastly superior to human senses; in practice, though, this is largely plot-driven.

 - Super Strength: Occasionally he does things like punch through a stone wall or break a rock with his bare hands or something to remind you of this, though there's rarely dialogue devoted to it.
-The Eighth Doctor even managed (after several punches) to knock a steel door off of its hinges immediately following his regeneration.
+The Eighth Doctor even managed (after several punches) to knock a steel door off of its hinges immediately following his regeneration, and the Eleventh managed to survive being hit by a Dalek laser.

 - Symbol Motif Clothing: The Doctor began wearing question marks when John Nathan-Turner took over as showrunner.
 It started with Five's and Six's collars, as well as Six's suspenders, and culminated in a pullover vest and umbrella for Seven.